rodrigosf672/rodrigosf672/README.md

 ## 🎥 Conference Talks

 I have spoken at different events across the United States, as I enjoy connecting with other tech, data, and science professionals.
-Please find below videos of two of my previous talks.
+Please find below videos of some of my previous talks.

 ### PyCon US 2025 (Charlas) - [Talk Description (in Spanish)](https://us.pycon.org/2025/schedule/presentation/15/) - [GitHub Repo](https://github.com/rodrigosf672/braceros-pycon2025)